JacksonAFry/Cubing-Workflow/README.md

 |Yes | Bob Burton's Method | 6 | 36.568 |
 |Yes | Bob Burton's Method | 7 | 40.17 |

+### How have I improved?
+I can now find patterns and apply solutions much faster than before.